01 / Geographical focus

 01/ Selection process

-- On the basis of the opinions given by the experts, ARES Development Cooperation Committee selects the pre-projects, taking into account the number of projects planned in the framework of the call and possible political and strategic criteria.
+- On the basis of the opinions given by the experts and the DGD, the Bureau of ARES Development Cooperation Committee selects the pre-projects, taking into account the number of projects planned in the framework of the call and possible political and strategic criteria.

 02/ Selection criteria